HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 #### Patient-Directed B2C Using Digital Identity from External Identity Provider and Optional HL7 Person Identifier

-Description: This is a special case of Patient-Directed exchange that is also based on SMART App Launch workflow (or equivalent) in which a Digital Identifier assigned by a third-party Identity Provider is optionally used along iwth credentials from that Identity Provider (for example, as in HL7 UDAP FAST Tiered OAuth for User Authentication, publicly-available standards-based identity APIs such as OpenID Connect or authenticator APIs such as FIDO, or a NIST NCCoE-supported mDL workflow, as appropriate).
-The use case involves health data access such as in TEFCA Individual Access Services or other Patient Access workflow, but applies where authentication of an individual is required, such as consent management or request for restrictions (part of view, download, and transmit to 3rd party).
+Description: This is a special case of Patient-Directed exchange that is also based on SMART App Launch workflow (or equivalent) in which a Digital Identifier assigned by a third-party Identity Provider is optionally used along with credentials from that Identity Provider (for example, as in HL7 UDAP FAST Tiered OAuth for User Authentication, publicly-available standards-based identity APIs such as OpenID Connect or authenticator APIs such as FIDO, or a NIST NCCoE-supported mDL workflow, as appropriate).
+The use case involves health data access such as in TEFCA Individual Access Services or other Patient Access workflow, but applies where authentication of an individual within the transaction is required, such as consent management, credential step-up, or request for restrictions (part of view, download, and transmit to 3rd party).

 Actors: Patient (User), Patient Chosen App (for example, FHIR client application operated by Insurance Company), Authorization Server and FHIR Server (Healthcare Organization), Identity Provider